Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization: Experiments

 The feature shift sanity check is performed on GOOD-CMNIST, in which each graph consists of a colored hand-written digit transformed from MNIST via superpixel technique~\cite{monti2017geometric}.
 The environment labels control the digit colors, and the challenge is to generalize to unknown colors in the test set.
 As reported in Tab.~\ref{tab:synthetic_datasets}, LECI outperforms all baselines by a large margin, indicating the significant improvement of our method on the feature shift problem.
-To further investigate the ability of different learning strategies, we compare the results with OOD test set hyperparameter selection in Appx.~\ref{app:test-leak-results}.

-Furthermore, with an interpretable architecture, LECI is endowed with interpretability.
-To further explain LECI's success on Motif datasets, we visualize its interpretable results in Appx.~\ref{app:interpretability-visualization}.
+Due to the difficulty of OOD training process, many OOD methods do not achieve their theoretical OOD generalization limits.
+To further investigate the ability of different learning strategies, we deliberately leak the OOD test set results and apply OOD test set hyperparameter selection to compare the theoretical potentials of different OOD principles in Appx.~\ref{app:test-leak-results}.